nhartman94/CNN_Project/README.md

     -Final_Models_testSet.ipynb --> notebook that ran the test set on the final 2d RCNN models -Final_Test_Vis.ipynb --> notebook that ran visualization functions on the final 2d RCNN models -Visualizations.ipynb --> notebook that ran visualization functions on the final 3d CNN models

+3d_models folder: contains notebooks that were used to construct and tune the 3d CNN models

+Baseline_CNN_models: contains notebooks that were used to construct and tune the baseline CNN models

+Initial_Notebooks: contains notebooks that were used at the beginning of our project to explore the dataset and construct the first fully connected networks

+Recurrent_CNN_Models: contains notebooks that were used to construct and tune the 2d RCNN models

 Authors: